SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/authorisation/operations-operator-role-based-access-to-sapient-actions.md

 <Callout icon="💡" theme="default">
   ### _Tip_

-  _To make reviewing permissions more convenient, it’s helpful to understand the following information:_
+  _To make reviewing permissions more convenient, it is helpful to understand the following information:_

   * **✅** _indicates the user role has access to the functionality_
   * **⛔** _indicates the user role does not have access to the functionality_